 Higher qualifications obtained overseas that have not been formally assessed for Australian Qualifications Framework (AQF) equivalency will not be included in this criteria.

 - Applicants of any age whose existing highest qualification is a VCE, VCAL, International Baccalaureate Diploma, or an Australian senior secondary school certificate, may be eligible for a government subsidised place in a Certificate II level program or above.

 - must not have started, or be due to start, more than two programs in a government subsidised place in the same calendar year, and

 - must not be currently enrolled in two or more programs in government subsidised places at the same time, and

-- must not have, in your lifetime, started two or more programs in a government subsidised place at the same AQF level (e.g. Advanced Diploma) as the program you are applying for [This requirement is being waived for all vocational education programs starting in 2017] , and
+- must not have, in your lifetime, started two or more programs in a government subsidised place at the same AQF level (e.g. Advanced Diploma) as the program you are applying for [This requirement is currently being waived for all vocational education programs] , and

 - must not be currently enrolled in secondary school.
 This includes students enrolled in any government, non-government, independent, catholic or home school.
 School-based apprentices and trainees are exempt from this criteria.